-> Of course.
+Of course.
 You should be concerned but you don't need to panic.
 Kitec is more prone to premature failure than, say, copper piping.
-It's by no means a ticking timebomb like the agent on the phone seemed to believe.
+It's by no means a ticking timebomb like some people think.

-> Ideally, it should be replaced because admittedly, it did not live up to the manufacturer's claims.
+Ideally, it should be replaced because admittedly, it did not live up to the manufacturer's claims.

 If replacing the plumbing is not in the budget then monitor it for now.

 Signs that can indicate a problem include a drop in water pressure, discolouration or blistering of the pipes and corrosion around fittings.
 As a smart precautionary step, you may want to hire a plumber to come out and inspect your Kitec plumbing so you know what to watch out for.